KingJamesSong/OrientationDiffusion/README.md

 # OrientationDiffusion
-Code for "Kuramoto Orientation Diffusion Models"
+Minimal code for NeurIPS 2025 "Kuramoto Orientation Diffusion Models" at the submission time

+The full code will be updated soon